Logo Icon

 Myth 1 Mathematics is not essential to cracking CLAT.

-This is one of the most common myths about CLAT and NLUs that the math section is not at all essential to crack CLAT!
+One of the most common myths about CLAT and NLUs is that the math section is not essential to cracking CLAT!

 Although this section has considerably less weightage in CLAT, it does not mean you should take the mathematics section for granted.
 CLAT Exam is very high competition, and each mark counts.

 An estimated 70,000 or more students appear in the CLAT exam every year.
-A total of roughly 1,000 students(non-reserved) get the opportunity of securing a seat in top NLUs.
+Roughly 1,500 students(non-reserved) have the opportunity to secure a seat in top NLUs.

 The intensity of competition is undoubtedly justified as every single mark alters hundreds of ranks when it comes to an exam as competitive as 70,000 students struggling for their seats.
 So, leaving Mathematics is not a good choice.